TL;DR

 This guide was created by Blastra, a SaaS listings management platform.
 We help software companies manage their third-party visibility posture across directories like G2, Capterra, TrustRadius, and 30+ other platforms.

-TrustRadius's awards documentation is better organized than most directories, but still scattered across multiple pages with some outdated references and silently discontinued programs.
+TrustRadius's awards documentation is better organized than most directories, but still scattered across multiple pages with some outdated references.
 So we organized it.

 This guide reflects publicly available methodology documentation as of February 2026.
 TrustRadius may update their programs — verify against official sources for the most current requirements.